tmtsoftware/aps-submitter-prototype/README.md

 > **Important:** Keycloak and the Config Service reset on every `csw-services` restart.
 > Steps 2, 3, and 7 must be repeated each time.

+This guide assumes all projects are downloaded to the user's Desktop/Prototyping directory, which should be updated to something like $(PROTOTYPING_DIR)
 ---

 ## 1. Start CSW Services